codedbyjake/knowledgebase/README.md

 # knowledgebase
-A clean, user-friendly, and responsive theme designed specifically for WonderCMS to build and manage a structured knowledgebase or documentation site.
+A clean, user-friendly, and responsive theme designed for WonderCMS to build and manage a structured knowledgebase or documentation site.